-Bulletins, notices and/or other official documents may be published electronically by EMAIL, WHATSAPP (FROM THE RACE DIRECTOR TO THE BSB TEAMS BROADCAST GROUP), or posted on the organisers sporting website: www.msvracing.com/bikes.
-All information published on the timing monitors is considered a statement of fact
+Bulletins, notices and/or other official documents may be published electronically by EMAIL, WHATSAPP (FROM THE RACE DIRECTOR TO THE BSB TEAMS BROADCAST GROUP), or posted on the organisers sporting website: www.msvracing.com/bikes or any other official electronic communications platform (Sportity).
+All information published on the timing monitors is considered a statement of fact.